Q. Where are you based?

 A. Please see the table below.
 (Correct as of Sep.
 2016)

 Lasswade Archery Club membership Fees per annum

 |OAPâ€™s (over 60), Students and un-waged||£120|

 Please note; all of the above fees can vary depending upon what time of year you join us, but for insurance purposes you will need to pay as soon as you decide to join us.
+Family rates etc for AGB/SAA/Club should be discussed with the Club Treasurer if applicable.
 Any fee changes due to a different age group, will be required to pay the new club and/or affiliation fees, when they next fall due.

 Q. Is archery equipment expensive?